RHu-main/CStrCRL/README.md

 # Acknowledgement

 We sincerely thank the authors for releasing the code of their valuable works.
 Our code is based on the following repos.
-* The code of our framework is mainly based on [HiCLR](https://github.com/JHang2020/HiCLR)
+* The code of our framework is heavily based on [HiCLR](https://github.com/JHang2020/HiCLR)
 * The code of encoder is based on [ST-GCN](https://github.com/yysijie/st-gcn/blob/master/OLD_README.md)